 How are SIPP death benefits paid?

 Your beneficiaries can decide whether they would like to receive their benefits as a lump sum, or draw an income from the fund.
-The amount of tax to be paid would depend on your age at death, and whether the funds were transferred within two years of your death.
+The amount of tax to be paid would depend on your age at death, and whether the funds were transferred or designated within two years of your death.

 There is no difference in the way either option would be taxed.
 If you are over 75 when you die, and your beneficiary is not an individual (for example, a trust), the benefits will be paid as a lump sum taxed at 45%.

 The rules on SIPP and inheritance tax depend on the age of the pension holder when they die.
 If you die before the age of 75, your beneficiaries will not pay any inheritance tax on your SIPP.
 The only exception is if they choose to take the benefit as a lump sum but do not claim it within two years.

 If you are 75 or older when you die, then tax will need to be paid on your pension fund.
 Whether your beneficiaries take the money as an income or lump sum, it will be subject to income tax.
 If you do not leave your fund to an individual (for example, you nominate a fund), then benefits will be paid as a lump sum, taxed at 45%.
 If you leave your pension fund to a charity, and you have no surviving dependents, then this will not be taxed.

 What happens to the SIPP when the beneficiary dies?

 If there are funds remaining in your pension when the beneficiary dies, these can be passed on again to a successor chosen by the beneficiary.
 The tax status of this inheritance would depend on the age of the beneficiary on their death: if they were under 75, then their successors would pay no tax on the benefits, regardless of your age on death.

 The successor can choose whether to receive the benefit as a lump sum or draw an income from it.
 There is no limit to how often a pension fund can be passed on, so long as there are still funds remaining.